LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/GettingStarted.md

 ### Bot Lifecycle

- The running Bot can have different states based on the health status.
+ The running Bot can have different states based on the health status of the services it utilizes, such as LivePerson APIs, AI vendors, etc.

  #### Offline